Ohio Attorney General: History

 The Solicitor General of Ohio is the top appellate lawyer in the attorney general's office.

-In November 2014, Ohio Attorney General DeWine secured a $22 million settlement from the credit score company ScoreSense, which is owned by the company One Technologies.
+In November 2014, Ohio Attorney General Mike DeWine secured a $22 million settlement from the credit score company ScoreSense, which is owned by the company One Technologies.
 DeWine had filed civil charges against the company along with the Illinois attorney general and Federal Trade Commission.
 Ohio consumers and state government will receive a portion of the settlement.
 According to the FTC, One Technologies "lured customers with "free access" to their credit scores and then billed them a recurring fee of $29.95 per month..."
 Over 200,000 consumers had filed complaints against the company.

 List of attorneys general of Ohio (1846–present)

 Elections

 The voters of the U.S. state of Ohio elect an attorney general for a four-year term.
 The winning candidate is shown in bold.